KomradeSpectre/AetheriumMod/README.md

 ## Changelog
 ----
+[0.5.3]
++ Fixed Heart of the Void cinematic spinning endlessly
++ Heart of the Void will now no longer leave a used dio in your inventory.
+It gets removed when the instability debuff is added.
++ Fixed a longstanding bug with Heart of the Void where having a huge health change happen would kill you instantly.
++ Added compatibility for Tinkers Satchel, whenever it updates.
+The mimic should no longer grant free Limiter Releases.
++ Witches Ring Global Cooldown option now actually works.
+Before, I never actually checked for the buff on the person's body while its enabled.
++ Unstable Design now has a config option to replace its primary if Artifact of the King is installed.
+It's false by default.
+- Remove Weighted Anklet and Limiter Releases from Deployables until they fix turrets just ignoring gravity.
+I can't be bothered to patch this every single time.

+[0.5.2]
++ Added more visual touches to items in the mod.
++ Added a Cinematic Heart of the Void revival.
++ Added ItemDisplayRules for Bandit.
++ Updated to make everything work for post-anniversary update changes.
++ Added Knockback Resistance back to the Weighted Anklet, this goes away when you remove them and get a limiter release instead.
++ Other changes that I forgot to document.

 [0.5.0]
 + Massive visuals update for the mod.
 Can't list every change here, but I have converted a great deal of it to the Hopoo Games shader and redesigned the look of some items.
 + Added some nice particle effects for a few items.